For a snack that’s hot, hot, hot, smoke this spicy jerky on the Traeger, then snag a bite whenever your fire is running low.

-In a mixing bowl, combine the Traeger Chili Sauce, beer, soy sauce, Worcestershire sauce, curing salt, and pickled jalapeño peppers.
+In a mixing bowl, combine the chili sauce, beer, soy sauce, Worcestershire sauce, curing salt, and pickled jalapeño peppers.

 Put the beef slices in a large resealable plastic bag.
 Pour the marinade mixture over the beef, and massage the bag so that all the slices get coated with the marinade.
 Seal the bag and refrigerate for several hours, or overnight.